-2nd Meeting of the Southern Indian Ocean Fisheries Agreement (SIOFA) Scientific Committee 13-17 March 2017, Saint Denis, La Reunion
+5th Meeting of the Southern Indian Ocean Fisheries Agreement (SIOFA) Scientific Committee

-SC-02-04 (02)
+30 March - 03 April 2020, Saint Gilles, Réunion

-National report of Korea to 2nd Scientific Committee of SIOFA]
+National report of Korea to 5th Scientific Committee of SIOFA

-Relates to agenda item: 4

-Working paper $\bigotimes$ info paper $\square$
+Relates to agenda item: 3 Working paper 🔀 Info paper --------------------------- ----------------- ------------

 Delegation of Republic of Korea

 Abstract

 Korean longline fishery in the high seas of the Indian Ocean started in 1999, and Korean trawl fishery initiated operating in the SIOFA area since 2000.
 The number of trawlers and longliners operated in the SIOFA Area between 2011 and 2013 were one and one-to-three vessels respectively; however, none of the fishing vessels have been operating in the SIOFA Area since 2014.
 Major target species for Korean trawlers in the area have been pelagic armorhead and splendid alfonsino, while those of Korean longliners have been Patagonian toothfish and hapuka.
 Korean fishing vessels have caught less than 400 tons yearly in 2009-2011.
 The catch increased up to about 1,000 tons in 2012 and 2013, due to the increased catch by the trawl fishery.
-The annual observer coverage has been more than 50 % for bottom impacted gear fishery since 2009.
+The annual observer coverage has been 100% for bottom fishery since 2009.
 Korea established a procedure to protect Vulnerable Marine Ecosystems from bottom fishing in the high seas in 2009.
-It consists of threshold of VME organisms, move on rule etc. In terms of the verification of catch data and landing and transshipment information, measures to cross-check information collected by different authorities (e.g. NIFS, NFQ, FMC) are specified.
+It consists of threshold of VME organisms, move on rule etc. In terms of the verification of catch data and landing and transshipment information, measures to cross-check information collected by different authorities (e.g. NIFS, NFQS, FMC) are specified.

-National report of Korea to 2nd Scientific Committee of SIOFA
+National report of Korea to 5th Scientific Committee of SIOFA

-Seok-Gwan CHOI, Jong Hee LEE, Eunjung Kim, Jaebong Lee and Doohae An National Institute of Fisheries Science, Republic of Korea
+Seok-Gwan CHOI, Junghyun Lim, Kyumjoon PARK, Sangdeok Chung and Doohae An National Institute of Fisheries Science, Republic of Korea

 1. Description of fisheries

 Korean trawl fishery in the Indian Ocean commenced in 1968, and it had focused in a 12 nmiles area within the African EEZ.
-The longline fishery in the high seas of the Indian Ocean started in 1999.
+The bottom longline fishery in the high seas of the Indian Ocean started in 1999.
 Its target species were Patagonian toothfish (Dissostichus eleginoides) and hapuka (polyprion spp, Family Polyprionidae).
 And in 2000, Korean trawl fishery initiated operating in SIOFA area, targeting splendid alfonsino (Beryx splendens) and pelagic armorhead (Pseudopentaceros richardsoni).

+1.1.
+Fleet composition

-In the SIOFA area, one Korean longline fishing vessel operated in 2011-2012, respectively, and three vessels of the fishery operated in 2013.
-The size of longline vessels ranged from 500 to 1,000 gross tonnage classes.
-There are no records of Korean longline fishing since 2014.
-One Korean trawl fishing vessel operated in 2011-2013, respectively, and there has been no fishing operation since 2014 (Table 1).
+In the SIOFA area, one bottom longline fishing vessel operated in 2011-2012, respectively, and three vessels for the fishery operated in 2013.
+The size classes of bottom longline fishing vessels ranged from 500 to 1,000 gross tonnage.
+There are no records of bottom longline fishing since 2014.
+One trawl fishing vessel operated in 2011 to 2013, respectively, and there has also been no fishing operation since 2014 (Table 1).

-Fishery GT Year

-2011 2012 2013 2014 2015 2016

-Longline 500-1,000 1 1 3 - - -

-Trawl 1,000-2,000 1 1 1 - - -

 Table 1.
-Number of Korean fishing vessels operating in the SIOFA area in 2011-2016
+Number of Korean fishing vessels by fishery operating in the SIOFA area in 2011-2017

+E' 1 CT Year

+Fishery GI - 2011 2012 2013 2014 -2018

+Longline 500-1,000 1 1 3 -

+Trawl 1,000-2,000 1 1 1 -

 2. Catch, effort and CPUE

 2.1.
 Catch and effort

-The annual catch of target for Korean longline fishery was less than 100 tons in 1999 (Figure 1).
-The highest catch was in 2000 when catch of the Korean trawl fishery was over 2,500 tons.
-During 2001-2003, catch of Korean longline and trawl fisheries sharply increased to over 800 tons and 2,500 tons, respectively.
-And then there were no fishing operation by Korean longline and trawl fisheries for 5 years.
-Catch of longline and trawl fisheries maintained steady amounts of app.
-160 tons and 800 tons, respectively, in 2009-2013, except in 2011, when showed a relatively lower effort in the SIOFA area.
+The annual catch of bottom longline fishery and trawl fishery showed in Figure 1.
+Annual catch of bottom longline fishery was less than 100 tons in 1999 (Figure 1).
+The highest catch of trawl fishery was over 2,500 tons in 2000.
+Annual catch of bottom longline fishery sharply increased to over 800 tons in 2001 to 2003 and that of trawl fishery was over 2,500 tons in 2000.
+And then there were no fishing operation by bottom longline and trawl fisheries for about 5-7 years, respectively.
+Annual catch of bottom longline and trawl fisheries maintained steady amounts of app.
+160 tons and 800 tons in 2009 to 2013, except in 2011, when showed a relatively lower effort in the SIOFA area.